Code-Institute-Submissions/vin_sauvage_ms3/readme.md

 Considering the natural produce used in the recipes I chose to mirror tones found in Savoie coutryside and the produce used for making VinSauvage.
 A colour palette was generated using the [coolors](https://coolors.co/) app.
 ![palette]()

-For ease of UI the fonts chosen were ones that are fresh and appealing 'Roboto 'and 'Ubuntu' was chosen for the site.
+For ease of UI the fonts chosen were ones that are stylish and appealing 'Raleway'and 'Lora' were deliberately retained for the site.

 ### UX
 ##### User stories